 Should you pay off debt or invest?
 It’s a common question many people have, but one with an answer that can have significant consequences.
-In our view, if you place too much emphasis on paying off debt, you could miss out on years of investment returns, but if you don’t put enough, interest costs, late fees, credit score damage, and stress can all take their toll.
-While this may seem like an impossible question to answer, we believe it is surprisingly simple and straightforward.
+In our view, if you place too much emphasis on paying off debt, you could miss out on years of investment returns.
+If you don’t put enough, interest costs, late fees, credit score damage, and stress can all take their toll.
+While this may seem like an impossible question to answer, you might be surprised by how simple and straightforward it can be.
 Let’s take a look.

 The Debt Backdrop

 For most of us, debt is unavoidable.
 We need it to obtain a college education, buy a home, or start a business.
 Sometimes we need it to rectify past mistakes.
 Debt in these forms can be healthy and fruitful if adequately managed.
 A college education, for example, can open the doors to a highly lucrative career.
 A mortgage can provide the means to purchase real estate and add an asset to the balance sheet.
 A small business loan can provide the capital needed to start a new venture and create a lasting source of income and wealth.